 Blackpool Pleasure Beach: A Nostalgia Ride

 Is your family divided on how much fun you find a theme park?
 Would you choose a gentle spin on a carousel over those stomach twisting, mind bending, gravity defying drops from the sky that your kids favour?
-Or is it you that has a crush on the coasters?
+Or do you have a crush on the coasters?
 Perhaps you should get yourselves down to Blackpool, where the Pleasure Beach Resort offers a ride for all tastes…

 How do you make a mobius loop?